Theater review by Helen Shaw

 There’s no non-innuendo-y way to say that the show has a slow build, that Novak and director John Early delay its climax a little too long, and that the poetry-minded Novak sometimes extends her riffs to the point that they’re serving her pleasure more than ours.
 But Novak’s ultimately winning show does what the best comedy can do: It changes the conversation.
 Chevy Chase made Gerald Ford permanently seem like a bumbling yo-yo; Novak does the same for the D.

 The show’s most effective section is her systematic dismantling of the male-determined phallic lexicon.
 “Rock hard”?
 She rolls her eyes, then does a very good imitation of a penis flopping daintily over “the fainting couch that is the inner thigh.”
 This is but one example of how Novak can be absurd, real, hilarious and—though I hate to sound uncool—useful.
 While the show is sex-positive as hell, it’s crucially aggression-negative.
 The next time a guy on the street catcalls you and points to his johnson, it’ll help to remember that he’s really talking about a histrionic little diva, one tantrum away from a swoon.

 Cherry Lane Theatre (Off Broadway).
 Written and performed by Jacqueline Novak.
 Directed by John Early.
 Running time: 1hr 30mins.
-[Note: The production moves to the Lucille Lortel Theatre starting August 28.]
+[Note: The production returns at the Lucille Lortel Theatre starting December 14, 2019.]